mattermost/docs/source/guides/administration.rst

 Cloud Admin
 -----------

-This section of the guide is for administrators of Mattermost Cloud workspaces.
-If you are the administrator for a self-hosted Mattermost server, please refer to the self-hosted section.
+This section of the guide is for admins of Mattermost Cloud workspaces.
+If you're the admin for a self-hosted Mattermost server, please refer to the self-hosted section.

 Workspace Setup and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^